MattyO/Word-Friends/readme.md

 Files
 -----
 Everything is pretty self explanatory.
-The dictionary houses all of the functionality, EntryPoint will print out a quick go around of the what to expect, and test.py houses test cases.
+The dictionary houses all of the functionality, EntryPoint will print out a quick go around of what to expect, and test.py houses test cases.

 TODO
 ----